 Tinkering with the options might improve things, but … maybe next time.

-3 thoughts on “Monarch Butterfly Egg”
+3 responses to “Monarch Butterfly Egg”